-Notice of Rights Concerning Use Of Any Non-Exempt Pesticide On School Grounds North Carolina General Statute 115C-47 (47)
+Notice of Rights Concerning Use of Any Non-Exempt Pesticide on School Grounds North Carolina General Statute 115C-47 (47)

 The General Assembly of North Carolina, under N.C.G.S.
-115C-47 (47), requires principals or their designees to notify parents of the schedule of non-exempt pesticide use on school property and the right of parents/guardians to request notification of any non-exempt use of pesticides on school grounds.
+115C-47 (47), allows parents/guardians the right to request notification of any non-exempt use of pesticides on school grounds.
 Additional information is available at www.pitt.k12.nc.us under the link for Safety and Environmental Programs.